gefyrahq/gefyrahq.github.io/usecases/oauth2-demo.md

 ## Gefyra to the Rescue
 As always, the first would be to spin up Gefyra with `gefyra up`.
-Please be sure to still have the development in your current `kubectl` context set.
+Please be sure to still have the development cluster active in your current `kubectl` context.

 ### Running a Development Instance of the Container
 In order to inspect the application and pinpoint the bug, it requires a local instance of the container.
 Ideally with a